DarthMooMancer/Javanvim.docs/docs/setup.md

 * It will automatically make the new Root Directory, so you don't have to worry about that.

 ## Keybinds
-* !!!
-There is currently an error with the keybinds, the main keybinds are used however the defaults are not overwritten.
-I am trying to find a fix, but it may be some time before I can fix the issue.
-So there are 2 keybinds that can be used if you set on in the init.lua.
-The only one that works as intended is CloseTerminal.
 * The default keybinds are below so you don't need to worry about setting them up.
 * Below is an example of how to set the setup properly: